acoustid/mbdata/README.rst

 Database Replication
 ====================

-You can also keep the database up-to-date by applying incrementa changes.
+You can also keep the database up-to-date by applying incremental changes.

 You need get an API token from the `MetaBrainz website <https://metabrainz.org/supporters/account-type>`__ and you need to either add it to `mbslave.conf` or set the ``MBSLAVE_MUSICBRAINZ_TOKEN`` environment variable.